 Twitch exploded onto the scene with a phenomenon called “Twitch Plays Pokemon“- An experimental playthrough where the people in the chat were allowed to control the game (all at once, simultaneously).
 Hundreds of thousands of people showed up to watch and join in; it was crazy, it was chaotic, and it was iconic.

 While Twitch existed before that, this really put them on the map.

 Shortly after, Twitch was purchased by Amazon for nearly a billion dollars (a clever move by Amazon to get in on that gameplay-streaming ad money that YouTube was hogging).

 Now Twitch is nearly ubiquitous, enjoying a meteoric rise towards the top-5 websites on the entire internet.
-Their net worth, and their audience, grows every day.
+Their net worth and their audience grow every day.

-So How Does Game Streaming Work on Twitch TV?
+So How Does Streaming Games Work on Twitch TV?

 Let’s start with a basic overview of streaming and how it works.

 You are probably familiar with the concept of streaming by now, but just to recap: streaming means providing a live feed of the game that you’re playing, essentially like broadcasting your computer or TV screen.
 While this was once an ability enjoyed only by PC users, the options have now been expanded to video game consoles as well.

 This live feed goes on while you play, you’ll need to learn to talk!

 Next to this video stream are two things: the footage of the game being played (in real-time) and a smaller, picture-in-picture video of the gamers themselves.